 - Making defined benefits and defined contribution plan investment choices

 An investment consultant and/or outsourced CIO/OCIO can help you face those retirement plan decisions.
 Whether you decide to maintain a traditional 3(21) arrangement or to adopt an OCIO 3(38) role depends on several factors like risk tolerance; the knowledge and experience of internal resources; and your ability to find a suitable investment consulting firm.

 Many corporations retain the same investment consultant for years.
 In discussions with clients, we are often asked the following questions:

-How do we objectively evaluate our investment manager options?
-What criteria should we use?
+- How do we objectively evaluate our investment manager options?
+Which criteria should we use?

-What metrics should we be using to measure the effectiveness of our investment consultant?
+- Which metrics should we be using to determine the quality of our investment consultant?
 Are their fees competitive in the marketplace?

-How do we monitor the performance of our investment consultant ongoing?
+- How do we monitor the ongoing performance of our investment consultant?

-We provide unbiased guidance throughout the search and evaluation process, looking at key differentiators such as the stability of the firm, the strength of the proposed project team, and the investment policies to help you predict the risk and returns.
+We provide unbiased guidance throughout the search and evaluation process by looking at key differentiators such as the stability of the firm, the strength of the proposed project team, and the investment policies to help you predict the risk and returns.

 Working with Curcio Webb